The Story of Perrine

 The Story of Perrine (ペリーヌ物語, Perīnu Monogatari) is a Japanese anime series by Nippon Animation.
 It is the fourth production in the World Masterpiece Theater series (Calpis Family Theater back then).
 It is based on the French novel En Famille by Hector Malot.
-The original aired from January 1, 1978 until December 31, 1978, spanning 53 episodes.
+The series originally aired on Sundays from January 1 to December 31, 1978, spanning 53 episodes.

-It has been dubbed in several languages for some regions, such as Iran, Portugal, Italy, Spain, Latin America, the Arabic Speaking World, Germany, Thailand, and the Philippines.
+It has been dubbed in several languages for some regions, such as Iran, Portugal, Italy, Spain, Latin America, the Arabic Speaking World, Germany, Romania, Thailand, and the Philippines.

 A re-edited footage film with some newly re-recorded lines and a new narration was also released in Japan in 1990.

 En Famille

 The anime is based on the novel En Famille by Hector Malot, which is also translated as Nobody's Girl.
-Another work by the author, Sans Famille, has a very similar story.
+Another work by the author, Sans Famille, has a similar story.
 That work was used as the basis of an anime film, Chibikko Remi to Meiken Kapi, as well as two separate anime series, Nobody's Boy: Remi and Remi, Nobody's Girl.
-The latter series should not be confused with The Story of Perrine.

 Plot

-Perrine Paindavoine is the daughter of an Anglo-Indian mother, Marie, and a French father, Edmond, who dies in Bosnia at the very beginning of the story.
+13-year-old Perrine Paindavoine is the daughter of an Anglo-Indian mother, Marie, and a French father, Edmond, who dies in Bosnia at the beginning of the story.
 Before dying, Edmond asks his wife and Perrine to return to his hometown, Maraucourt, where Perrine's grandfather, Vulfran, owns a factory and a family mansion.
 Perrine and her mother run a traveling photo studio on their journey to France.
 Upon reaching Paris, however, Marie falls ill.
 Although they sell everything they have to spend on medication, Marie eventually dies.
 On her deathbed, she reveals that Perrine must not expect a welcome from her grandfather.
-Vulfran strongly opposed Edmond's marriage and as such, he detests Perrine.
+Vulfran strongly opposes Edmond's marriage and as such, he detests Perrine.

 After the burial, Perrine embarks on an arduous journey to Maraucourt, traveling almost 150 km on foot and barely surviving starvation.
 Once there, she assumes the identity of Aurelie to assess the situation in advance: Maraucourt is a town whose primary function is to house the workforce of its cotton mill, which Mr. Paindavoine owns.
 As such, the blind, stern Mr. Paindavoine is virtually the local ruler of the town and is feared by everyone, even his irresponsible nephew who expects to inherit the factory.